 Rosamond Central BESS Drop Down - On December 1, 2023, the Rosamond Central solar facility acquired a 147 MW co-located BESS facility from Clearway Renew for initial cash consideration of \$70 million, \$16 million of which was funded by the Company, with the remaining \$54 million funded through contributions from the cash equity investor in Rosie TargetCo LLC and the tax equity investor in Rosie TE HoldCo LLC.
 On June 13, 2024, when the Rosamond Central BESS facility reached substantial completion, the Company paid \$279 million to Clearway Renew as additional purchase price to complete its acquisition of the facility.
-The additional purchase price consisted of \$64 million funded by the Company and \$215 million funded through contributions from the cash equity and tax equity investors.
-In order to facilitate and fund the construction of the BESS facility, Rosie Class B LLC, the indirect owner of the Rosamond Central solar facility, utilizing the proceeds from borrowings received under the refinanced debt facility, issued a loan to Clearway Renew, as further discussed in Note 10, Longterm Debt, and also made equity contributions to Rosie BESS Devco LLC, or Rosie Central BESS, which were accounted for as investments under the equity method of accounting, as further discussed in Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities.
+The additional purchase price consisted of \$64 million funded by the Company and \$215 million funded through facility, the contributions from the cash equity investors.
+In order to facilitate and fund the construction of the BESS facility, Rosie Class B LLC, the indirect owner of the Rosamond Central scaling facility, utilizing the proceeds from borrowings received under the refinanced debt facility, issued a loan to Clearway Renew, as further discussed in Note 10, Long-term Debt, and also made equity contributions to Rosie BESS Devoc LLC, or Rosie Central BESS, which were accounted for as investments under the equity method of accounting, as further discussed in Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities.
 The BESS facility has a 15-year PPA for capacity with an investment-grade utility that commenced in July 2024.
 The Rosamond Central BESS operations are reflected in the Company's Renewables segment and the Company's portion of the purchase price was funded with existing sources of liquidity.
 The acquisition was determined to be an asset acquisition and the Company consolidates the Rosamond Central BESS net assets on a prospective basis in its financial statements.
-The assets and liabilities transferred to the Company relate to interests under common control and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues.
-The difference between the historical cost of the Company's net assets acquired of \$266 million and the Company's initial cash consideration of \$70 million was recorded as an adjustment to CEG's noncontrolling interest balance.
-The \$279 million additional purchase price was also recorded as an adjustment to CEG's noncontrolling interest balance.
+The assets and liabilities transferred to the Company relate to interests under common control and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Relate